Your Brand’s Guide to Circular Design in 2025

 Make

-This third principle, make, is about understanding user needs.
+This third principle is about understanding user needs.
 Generating ideas, using smart materials during product development, building and testing prototypes, conducting user-focused research, and learning from feedback: all of these actions are central to the ‘make’ principle.

 Launch

-Launching is all about putting your concept onto the market, gauging its reception, its successes, and its areas for improvement.
+Launching is all about putting your concept onto the market, gauging its reception, its success, and its areas for improvement.

 Learn how your product will move across the ecosystem and how it will be used throughout its entire end-to-end lifecycle.
 Adapting the product to a new business model while ensuring the optimal user experience is key.